Reagent Friday: Sodium Amide (NaNH2)

 As a base, it’s often used in situations where a strong, small base is required.
 Like a piranha, NaNH2 is small, fast, and has razor sharp teeth, and can find its way into tight, enclosed spaces.

 One common application of NaNH2 is in the deprotonation of alkynes to give so-called “acetylide” ions.
-These ions are excellent nucleophiles and can go on to react with carbonyls in addition reactions.
+These ions are excellent nucleophiles and can go on to react with alkyl halides to form carbon-carbon bonds as well as add to carbonyls in addition reactions

 A second application of NaNH2 is in the formation of alkynes from halogens.
 Treatment of either geminal dihalides (i.e. – two halogens on one carbon) or vicinal dihalides (halogens on adjacent carbons) with NaNH2 (2 equiv) will result in the formation of alkynes.

 Since vicinal dihalides are easily made by the reaction of alkenes with halogens such as Br2 or I2, this is a useful way of converting alkenes to alkynes.

 Mechanism Of NaNH2 : Double Elimination To Give Alkynes